sugarwanderluster/sugarwanderluster/content/_index.md

   template: heroblock
   section_id: hero
   component: hero_block.html
-  content: Hehehe.
+  content: Blah blah blah.
 This is where you type stuff.
 Just an example.
 The recommended
     length is one to three sentences, but can be changed as you prefer.
   title: ''
   actions: []